MEF-GIT/MEF-LSO-Legato-SDK/README.md

 - `serviceSchema` - Contains JSON schema (draft 7) files for service specifications.
 - `documentation` - documentation including API/Schema developer guides and openapi-tools generated API descriptions in markdown format
   - `supportingStandards` - The rest of documents and standards.
-- `generated`
-  - `staticBinding` - No longer provided - please visit [LSO Marketplace](http://lso.mef.net) to use self-blending possibility.
+- `generated` - No longer provided - please visit [LSO Marketplace](http://lso.mef.net) to use self-blending possibility.
-  - `security` - A not normative version of the standard APIs including the security profiles as required by MEF 128.
-Provided for evaluation.

 ## Issues, questions, and Feedback

 Issues should be reported with the use of GitHub issues.
-Questions and feedback should be asked either at [Legato SDK Community](https://github.com/orgs/MEF-GIT/teams/mef-lso-legato-sdk-community) or directly to community_manager@mef.net.
+Questions and feedback should be asked either at [Legato SDK Discussions](https://github.com/MEF-GIT/MEF-LSO-Legato-SDK/discussions) or directly to community_manager@mef.net.

 **NOTE:** All artifacts included in this repository have line numbers.
 When referring to specific content in any of these artifacts, please quote the line numbers to which you are referring.